 Jay counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m awake.”

-When he lowered his hands he found a cloud on the horizon.
-He watched it morph faster than any ordinary cloud.
+When he lowered his hands, he found a cloud on the horizon.
+It morphed faster than any ordinary cloud.
 He thought it looked like a white fox.
 The fox stepped over the forest onto the grass with the misunderstanding of a Magritte.
 “JayJay!
 Are you hallucinating too?”

 Jay rubbed his eyes and ears.
 The white fox remained.
 He sat on the step and covered his mouth.
 “Faith?”

 “Yeah!
 I haven’t seen you in—” She couldn’t complete the thought so she shook her head.
 “Ages, I guess.”

 “It didn’t.
 I’m fine, I think.”
 She sat on her haunches at Jay’s feet.
 “I don’t know what’s real anymore.”

 “I hope I’m real,” said Jay.

 “You and me both,” she sighed.
 “Wanna smoke?”
 Before Jay could refuse, Faith pawed behind her ear for a bug she’d tucked there.
 It was a cockroach.